Sauradip07/Sauradip07/README.md

 <h1 align="left">Hey!👋, I'm Sauradip Ghosh</h1>
 <h3 align="left">A passionate frontend developer from India</h3>

-   I'm a computer science enginner who is possionate about making open-source more accessible.
+   I'm a computer science engineer who is passionate about making open-source more accessible.
 Some technologies I enjoy working with include c++ , javascript + APIs and Node.js.
-You also find me on Twittter and Linked in.
+You also find me on Twitter and Linked in.

 - 🌱 I’m currently learning Programming stuffs.